-The Ofi Invest ESG Euro Credit Short Term Fund (hereinafter "the Sub-Fund") promotes environmental and social characteristics by investing in issuers with good environmental, social and governance practices.
+The Ofi Invest ESG Euro Equity Fund (hereinafter "the Sub-Fund") promotes environmental and social characteristics by investing in issuers with good environmental, social and governance practices.

-In order to achieve this, the Sub-Fund invests in negotiable bonds and debt securities, including convertible bonds, listed on a regulated market in an OECD country (with the largest area for investment still the eurozone), denominated in euros and issued by private or public companies with the best practices for managing industry-specific ESG issues, consistent with the Management Company's proprietary ESG rating methodology.
+In order to achieve this, the Sub-Fund invests in equities from the eurozone market with the best practices for managing industry-specific ESG issues, consistent with the Management Company's proprietary ESG rating methodology.